Unusual Malaysian Drinks You Want To Try

 The tea has a flowery and refreshing taste.

-The Chinese community believes the Chrysanthemum Tea help replenishes your energy throughout the day without the spikes and jitters from Coffee.
+The Chinese community believes Chrysanthemum Tea helps replenish energy throughout the day without the spikes and jitters of Coffee.

 Medicated Herbal Tea (Chinese)